Behavioral Health Frequently Asked Questions

 Are you or a loved one interested in learning more about behavioral health?
 Whether you have general questions about mental illness, or questions specific to Hunt Regional’s behavioral health services, our FAQ section can help you find the answers you need.
-Below is a list of questions addressed throughout our Behavioral Health FAQ:

 What causes mental illness?